-Director of People and Organisational Development
+Director of People and Commercial Services

-- 3.7 The Assistant Chief Fire Officer salary has been set locally at 75% of the Chief Fire Officer salary which reflects the previously stated minimum salary level set by the National Joint Council.
-It should also be noted that uniformed Brigade Managers (Chief Fire Officer and Assistant Chief Fire Officer) also provide "stand-by" hours outside of the normal working day within a Brigade Manager rota. - 3.8 The remaining two "non-uniformed" Executive Board positions are on Grade 3 within a four point grading structure which was determined by Job Evaluation.
+3.7 The Assistant Chief Fire Officer salary has previously been set locally at 75% of the Chief Fire Officer salary which reflected the previous minimum salary level set by the National Joint Council.
+However, the 2014 national pay settlement impose a £1,000 cap on increases for those with a salary greater that £100,000 and the effect of tis has been to alter this percentage to 75.18%.
+Uniformed Brigade Managers (Chief Fire Officer and Assistant Chief Fire Officer) also provide "stand-by" hours outside of the normal working day within a Brigade Manager rota.

+The remaining two "non-uniformed" Executive Board positions are on Grade 3 within a four point grading structure which was determined by Job Evaluation.
 The salary levels for these grades are linked as a percentage to the Chief Fire Officer's salary (less a notional 20% to reflect that there is no requirement to provide "stand-by" hours outside of the normal working day within a Brigade Manager rota).
-The percentage levels for these grades are:
+The percentage levels for these grades have also been slightly altered by virtue of the 2014 national pay settlement, illustrated as follows: